Sparse Sampling and Completion for Light Transport in VPL-based Rendering: Related Work

 An limitation of VPL based rendering lies in difficulties for handling glossy materials.
-In order to handle glossy materials and subsurface scattering, Walter et al.~\shortcite{Walter:2012:BL} introduced a new intermediate representation, called virtual point sensors, to compensate the bias due to VPL clamping.
-Hasan et al.~\shortcite{Hasan:2009:VSL} extended VPL to virtual spherical light (VSL) to avoids the clamping bias.
+In order to handle glossy materials and subsurface scattering, Walter et al.~\cite{Walter:2012:BL} introduced a new intermediate representation, called virtual point sensors, to compensate the bias due to VPL clamping.
+Hasan et al.~\cite{Hasan:2009:VSL} extended VPL to virtual spherical light (VSL) to avoids the clamping bias.
 However it may bring blurry artifacts on sharp features.
-Davidovic et al.~\shortcite{Davidovic:2010:CGL} introduces local VPLs to compensate the loss of clamping and offers better approximation for sharp glossy reflections.
+Davidovic et al.~\cite{Davidovic:2010:CGL} introduces local VPLs to compensate the loss of clamping and offers better approximation for sharp glossy reflections.

-\textbf{Path tracing methods}~~Since the pioneer work of Whitted~\shortcite{Whitted1980}, path tracing has been standard framework for simulating global illumination.
+\textbf{Path tracing methods}~~Since the pioneer work of Whitted~\cite{Whitted1980}, path tracing has been standard framework for simulating global illumination.
 Bidirectional ray tracing combines the light path tracing and eye path tracing to inherit the specific advantages of path tracing as well as light tracing~\cite{Veach:MonteCarlo}.
 Monte Carlo path tracing is unbiased, but suffers from low convergence speed and perceptible noise.
-Photon mapping pioneered by Jensen~\shortcite{Jensen:PhotonMapping} traces photons in the scene and then caches and reuses them for final gathering of paths from eye.
+Photon mapping pioneered by Jensen~\cite{Jensen:PhotonMapping} traces photons in the scene and then caches and reuses them for final gathering of paths from eye.
 However, photon mapping usually requires a large number of photons to reduce noise and reproduce sharp details, especially for glossy materials and caustics.
 The memory requirement is proportional to the number of photons, which is thus very high.
 Progressive photon mapping~\cite{Hachisuka:2008:ASIA} alleviates this problem by multi-pass processing.